-8.2 Unicode math characters
+6.4 Unicode math characters

 For various reasons we need to encode a math character in a 32 bit number and because we often also need to keep track of families and classes the range of characters is limited to 20 bits.
-There are upto 64 classes (more than in LuaT_EX) and 64 families (less than in LuaT_EX).
+There are upto 64 classes (which is a lot more than in LuaTEX) and 64 families (less than in LuaTEX).
 The upper limit of characters is less that what Unicode offers but for math we're okay.
 If needed we can provide less families.